Mr John Dornbusch

 The Chancellor leads the governing body of the University, the Council.
 Members of the Council, representing University and community interests, contribute to the overall governance of the University by helping to set strategic directions and develop policy.

-Mr Dornbusch is the Founding Chairman of Dornbusch Partners Pty Ltd, a financial and corporate services company based in Toowoomba.
+Mr Dornbusch was the Founding Chairman of Dornbusch Partners Pty Ltd a financial and corporate services company based in Toowoomba.
 He is also a Foundation Fellow of the Australian Institute of Company Directors and a graduate of the Harvard Business School.
 He was previously the Queensland Regional Manager for Macquarie Financial Services, a subsidiary of Macquarie Bank.
 Mr Dornbusch has been actively involved in the promotion of freight rail and other regional development projects and chairs several companies involved in such activities.
 He has considerable experience in corporate capital raising especially in the infrastructure sector and a long history of community engagement.

 University Profile